NamanGulati/Shell/README.md

 # Shell

-This is a bery productive Shell for windows
+The most productive Shell for windows

 #Features
   - Google search